-Mississippi’s Driver’s Manual will definitely come in handy once you’re ready to begin studying, and you can pick up a copy at your local driver license location for $2.
+Mississippi’s Driver’s Manual will definitely come in handy once you’re ready to begin studying, and you can pick up a copy at your local driver license location.
 Once you’ve studied it, consider testing yourself with a few practice tests.

 Your local DPS driver license location is where you’ll take your written tests and driving skills tests.
 You can call ahead to make an appointment or ask about hours and test schedules.

 Whether you’re testing for your learner’s permit, your driver’s license, or both, be prepared to:

 - Contact your nearest driver license station to ask about appointments, hours, and test schedules.

 - Complete an Application for Mississippi Driver’s License.